 Tidying up my server I found a front-end style switcher lying around I’d not used much.
-It seems very simple and pleasant to use, so thought I’d blog it here, as a demo, before deleting the original forever…Continue reading Simple stylesheet switcher
+It seems very simple and pleasant to use, so thought I’d blog it here, as a demo, before deleting the original forever…Continue reading Simple stylesheet switcher for WordPress

 As a kinesthetic learner, my preference when taking a course in code is to build what I’m shown, but tweak, improve, build on and document what I learn as I go along.